On the Robustness of Vision Transformers to Adversarial Examples: Vision Transformers Transferability Study

 \section{Vision Transformers Transferability Study}

-\textit{How transferable are the adversarial examples created by Vision Transformers?} We saw that white-box attacks are extremely effective at creating examples that fool Vision Transformers in Section~\ref{sec:whitebox}.
-In this section, we further expand on the previous study and now examine the \textit{transferability} of adversarial examples misclassified by Vision Transformers.
+\textit{How transferable are the adversarial examples created by Vision Transformers?} It was shown in Section~\ref{sec:whitebox} that white-box attacks are extremely effective at creating examples that fool Vision Transformers.
+We further expand on the previous analyses and now examine the \textit{transferability} of adversarial examples misclassified by Vision Transformers.
 Here, transferability refers to the occurrence of adversarial examples that are misclassified by multiple (i.e., more than one) classifier.
-The transferability of adversarial examples has been well documented for CNNs.
+The transferability of adversarial examples has been well documented for different CNN architectures.
 In the literature, the transferability of adversarial examples was first observed in~\cite{szegedy2014intriguing}.
 Consequent studies have shown the transferability of adversarial examples between CNNs on the MNIST dataset in~\cite{PapernotMG16} and on the ImageNet dataset in~\cite{LiuTransfer2017}.
 However, to the best of our knowledge, there have been no large-scale studies on the transferability between CNNs and Visions Transformers at this time.
-We provide that study here.
+We provide detailed evaluation and analyses on this aspect in this section.